kbilal-uddin/DynamicMapEngine/README.md

 #  DynamicMapEngine

-**DynamicMapEngine** is a modular, .NET-based object mapping system that facilitates safe and predictable transformations between external (e.g., third-party or partner) models and internal domain models — and vice versa.
+DynamicMapEngine is a modular, .NET 8 API-based object mapping system that facilitates safe and predictable transformations between external (e.g., third-party or partner) models and internal domain models — and vice versa.

----
+## Technical Overview
+- Platform: .NET 8
+- Database: None — this project is fully in-memory and stateless.
+- Execution Model: Synchronous, as no I/O or external service dependencies are involved.
+- Architecture: Clean layered structure with Controller → Processor → Handler
+- Dynamic Resolution: Uses reflection to load the appropriate mapper at runtime.

+This project is ideal for systems requiring flexible and extensible model transformation pipelines without tightly coupling transformation logic.

 ##  Features